Arnaldus de Villa Nova: Biography

-Arnaldus' place and date of birth are debated: some historians believe he was born in Villeneuve-lès-Maguelone, a village near Montpellier; others are doubtful, because there are also towns of the same name in Aragon such as Villanueva de Jiloca, in the Kingdom of Valencia, in Catalonia, in Languedoc, or in the Provence.
-Regardless, he is known in Catalonia, Valencia, and Balearic Islands by the name "Arnau de Vilanova," and it is certain that he wrote most of his works in Catalan (Confessió de Barcelona, Raonament d'Avinyó).
-Whatever the reality, Arnaldus had a great reputation as a doctor, theologian and alchemist.
+Arnaldus' place and date of birth are debated: some historians believe he was born in Villeneuve-lès-Maguelone, a village near Montpellier; others are doubtful because there are also towns of the same name in Aragon such as Villanueva de Jiloca, in the Kingdom of Valencia, in Catalonia, in Languedoc and in Provence.
+Regardless, he is known in Catalonia, Valencia and the Balearic Islands by the name "Arnau de Vilanova" and it is certain that he wrote most of his works in Catalan (Confessió de Barcelona, Raonament d'Avinyó).
+Whatever the reality, Arnaldus had a reputation as a doctor, theologian and alchemist.

 He studied medicine in Montpellier until 1260.
-He traveled through France, Catalonia, and Italy, as part doctor, part ambassador.
-He lived at the court of Aragon and was the personal doctor of the King of Aragon from 1281.
-At the death of Peter III of Aragon in 1285, he left Barcelona for Montpellier where he taught at the School of Medicine.
+He travelled through France, Catalonia and Italy as doctor and ambassador.
+He lived at the court of Aragon and was the personal physician of the King of Aragon from 1281.
+At the death of Peter III of Aragon in 1285, he left Barcelona for Montpellier, where he taught at the School of Medicine.

 He was the master of the school of medicine of Paris between 1291 and 1299.
 His fame as a doctor was immense: among his patients were three popes and three kings.
-He was the first physician that used alcohol as an antiseptic.
+He was the first physician to use alcohol as an antiseptic.

 Influenced by Joachim of Fiore, he claimed that in 1378 the world would end and the Antichrist would come (De adventu Antichristi, 1288).
-He was condemned by the University of Paris in 1299, accused of heresy, and imprisoned for his ideas of church reform.
+He was condemned by the University of Paris in 1299, accused of heresy, and imprisoned for his ideas on church reform.
 He was saved through the intervention of Boniface VIII, whom Arnaldus had cured of a painful illness.
 He was once again imprisoned in Paris around 1304, under pope Benedict XI.
 The Sorbonne ordered his philosophical works to be burned.

 He became an ambassador for James II, king of Aragon and Sicily.
-He sought refuge from the Inquisition at the court of Frederick III in Sicily, and was later called to Avignon as a doctor for pope Clement V. He is certainly behind the papal bull of 8 September 1309, which required of medical students knowledge of some fifteen Greco-Arabic treatises, including ones by Galen and Avicenna.
+He sought refuge from the Inquisition at the court of Frederick III in Sicily and was later called to Avignon as a doctor for pope Clement V. He is certainly behind the papal bull of 8 September 1309, which required of medical students knowledge of some fifteen Greco-Arabic treatises, including ones by Galen and Avicenna.

-In 1311 he was summoned to Avignon by Pope Clement V, but he died on the voyage off the coast of Genoa.
-The inquisitor of Tarragona condemned him, and fifteen of his propositions were censured.
+In 1311 he was summoned to Avignon by Pope Clement V but he died on the voyage off the coast of Genoa.
+The inquisitor of Tarragona condemned him and fifteen of his propositions were censured.
 Arnaldus also bequeathed several of his books to the Carthusian monastery of Scala Dei to which he had already dedicated one of his books.